7:45 AM - Said Mass - Rite 1

 This mass is conducted entirely in Spanish.
 The mass follows the Lutheran Ordo using the Libro de Liturgia y Cántico or the Episcopal Ordo using the Book of Common Prayer.
 There is music and a sermon.
 The mass lasts one hour and is usually followed by coffee hour.

 This mass incorporates the full ceremonial of Western liturgical tradition.
 The parts of mass are largely chanted and incense is used (lots of it!).
-The primary structure of the mass utilizes Rite 2 (contemporary language) from the Book of Common Prayer (1979), but includes elements from the Anglican Missal.
-The Ordinary of the Mass (i.e., the Gloria, Creed, Sanctus/Benedictus, and Agnus Dei) varies between Rite 1 and Rite 2 language, seasonally.
-The mass also uses the chanted propers of the day.
+The form of the mass comes from the Book of Common Prayer (1979), with additional chanted propers of the day, and may include elements from the Anglican Missal.
+Rite 1 (traditional language) is used from September through Corpus Christi Sunday (June).
+Rite 2 (contemporary language) is used in the summer.
 The Scripture readings are taken from the New Revised Standard Version of The Holy Bible, but the psalms, which are chanted, utilize a variety of psalters.
-On special Holy Days and on various occasions the mass may be offered using Rite 1 language.
 There are hymns at this mass and are taken from The Hymnal 1982 and Lift Every Voice and Sing II.
-From mid-to-late-October until Corpus Christi Sunday there is a choir consisting of volunteers from the parish and three paid section leaders.
+From mid-October until Corpus Christi Sunday there is a choir consisting of volunteers from the parish and three paid section leaders.
 There is a sermon.
 The mass generally lasts an hour-and-a-quarter to an hour-and-a-half, but may run longer on major Solemnities and Holy Days.
 There is normally a lavish coffee hour immediately following.
 (During construction of our parish hall, coffee hours have been scaled back significantly.)

 7:00 PM - Low Mass